Five Reasons to Love the Littlest Legume

 Green—These have a robust, almost peppery flavor and take the longest to cook, upwards of 45 minutes, but they stay firm when cooked, which makes them ideal for salads.

 Black—Their rich, earthy flavor and soft texture is perfect in salads and soups or featured with pasta, rice, or sautéed vegetables.
 Not only does their deep black color present a dramatic, striking contrast when cooked with a variety of colorful green and red vegetables, but it also indicates they are high in the antioxidant anthocyanin.
-Taste for yourself in our Curried Black Lentils and Potatoes with Chard and Naan.
+Taste for yourself in our Lettuce-wrapped Lentil Burgers with Avocado and Brussels Sprout Salad.